 Base

-- 200g (1 ⅔ cup) all-purpose flour
+- 200 g all-purpose flour

-- 50g (¼ cup) granulated sugar
+- 50 g granulated sugar

-- 1 tablespoon lemon zest
+- 1 Tbsp lemon zest

-- ¼ teaspoon salt
+- 1/4 tsp salt

-- 170g (¾ cup) softened butter
+- 170 g softened butter

 Lemon Layer

-- 200g (1 cup) granulated sugar
+- 200 g granulated sugar

-- 30g (4 Tablespoons) all-purpose flour
+- 30 g all-purpose flour

 - 4 large eggs

-- 1 tablespoon lemon zest
+- 1 Tbsp lemon zest

 - pinch of salt

-- 120g (½ cup) fresh Meyer lemon juice
+- 120 g fresh Meyer lemon juice

 Instructions

-- Preheat oven to 350°F (176°C).
+- Preheat oven to 350°F (180°C).

-- In a food processor, or using a pastry cutter, mix together the softened butter, flour, lemon zest, sugar, and salt until it creates a soft dough.
+- In a food processor or using a pastry cutter, mix together the softened butter, flour, lemon zest, sugar, and salt until it creates a soft dough.

-- Line a 9x9 inch ( 23 x 23 cm) baking pan with parchment paper, then press this mixture firmly into the tray.
+- Line a 9×9 inch ( 23 x 23 cm) baking pan with parchment paper, then press this mixture firmly into the tray.
 Bake it for approximately 20-22 minutes until lightly browned and just baked through.

 - In a separate bowl, whisk together the flour and the sugar for the lemon layer until well combined.
-Add in the eggs, lemon zest, lemon juice, and salt, and whisk until smooth.
+Add the eggs, lemon zest, lemon juice, and salt, and whisk until smooth.
 Pour the mixture of the baked base and place it back in the oven.

 Delicate and tangy.
 Thanks for a lovely, simple and delicious recipe.